 Lampshaded and used against him in one arc.
 For plot reasons, Hercules and Thor are pretending to be each other, and Herc tells Thor he's not fighting enough like him.
 Thor's reply?
 "If you insist◊", right before he lets Herc have it in the nads.

 Hercules:(curled up in pain) I have taught you well, my son.

 In one issue of Sisterhood Of Steel, a male general donned a spiked codpiece and tried to get one of the Sisterhood's leaders to Groin Attack him.
 (She realized that something is wrong when a guy deliberately leaves his crotch open to attack, and kicked him in the jaw instead.)

 Referred to (but not shown) in Fred Hembeck Destroys the Marvel Universe.
 The Guardian Angels formerly responsible for protecting the Marvel Universe's superhumans have been pulled off the job by God, who's mad because he saw a superhero ("Rumor has it it was Wolverine but I'm betting on She-Hulk") kicking a villain on the "wrong side of his jockey shorts."

-In Archie Sonic #123 when Nack the weasel has kidnapped Sally Acorn and has her held hostage in his hideout, at one point she mouths off to him and he threatens to shoot her with his gun, she responds by slamming her knee into his groin causing him to crumple over in pain.
+In Issue #123 when Nack the Weasel and his gang have kidnapped Sally Acorn and have her held hostage in their hideout, at one point she mouths off to Nack and he threatens to shoot her with his gun, she responds by slamming her knee into his groin causing him to crumple over in pain.